 In Other Media

-A live-action Shang-Chi film is currently in the works for February 2021, with Chinese-Canadian actor Simu Liu cast as the title character.
-Popular Hong Kong star Tony Leung has been cast as the Mandarin, the film's main antagonist.
-Due to legal issues, the Mandarin will replace Fu Manchu in Shang-Chi's origin.
+Popular Hong Kong star Tony Leung has been cast as Wenwu, the real Mandarin, the film's main antagonist.
+Due to legal issues, Wenwu will replace Fu Manchu in Shang-Chi's origin.

 - Shang-Chi appears as a playable character in the Marvel Future Fight mobile game.